 For students who speak English as a learned language, CWI uses the Write Class Placement exam to determine whether placement in an English as a Second Language course is in the student's best interest.
 These courses are specially designed to meet these students’ needs and help them be successful in an academic setting.
-An ESL specialist will contact the student with their ESL placement.
+An ESL specialist will contact the student with their placement, which may be into an ESL composition course (ENGS 103 or ENGS 104), ENGL 101 English Composition 1 Plus (ENGL 101P with companion course ENGL 100 English Composition Plus), ENGL 101, or an invitation to apply for placement into ENGL 102 English Composition 2.

 All incoming students must take the CWI Write Class Placement (WCP) exam, unless they have previous English college credit.
 The exam uses multiple measures (such as GPA, standardized test scores, and self-assessment) to direct students into the appropriate English course for their skill level.
 The WCP is taken online by the student, at his or her own pace.
 Students may be placed into ENGL 101 English Composition 1 Plus (ENGL 101P with companion course ENGL 100 English Composition Plus), or ENGL 101.
 Students who demonstrate advanced skills will be invited to apply for placement into ENGL 102 English Composition 2.
 Students may choose to take ENGL 101 Plus even if they place into a higher course.